-I asked Hilary Kinavey, MS, LPC and Dana Sturtevant, MS, RD of Be Nourished to write a gust post addressing a topic that comes up all of the time on the Plus Size Mommy Memoirs (PSMM) Facebook page – Should you lose wight prior to pregnancy?
-I’m delighted they wanted to share their wisdom.
+Hilary Kinavey, MS, LPC, and Dana Sturtevant, MS, RD of the Center for Body Trust address a topic that comes up all of the time – should you lose weight prior to pregnancy?

 You are planning to be the healthiest host you can be for your future baby.
 Recommendations about what you should do to accomplish this are everywhere, and there is one that can really raise anxiety: Lose weight first.

-Although you can lose weight on many of the popular diets and weight loss programs, but in the long run, dieting doesn’t work.
-95% of people regain the weight (and then some) within two year of the initial weight loss.
+1. Although you can lose weight on many of the popular diets and weight loss programs, in the long run, dieting doesn’t work.
+95% of people regain the weight (and then some) within two years of the initial weight loss.
 (Mann et al, 2007)

 Here are some suggestions to guide the way:

-Immerse yourself in reading about Health at Every Size® and offer your provider this letter.
+- Immerse yourself in reading about Health at Every Size®.

-Be Nourished was founded on the idea that we are all born with remarkable instincts to love and care for our bodies.
+Center for Body Trust was founded on the idea that we are all born with remarkable instincts to love and care for our bodies.
 We believe body trust is a birthright.
 Our passion is helping people lose the weight of body shame and create the change they seek from a deeper place.
-Be Nourished offers e-courses, groups, workshops and retreats to help people cultivate body trust.
-Their e-course “No More Weighting: An Introduction to Body Trust” launches this summer.
-More info is available here.
+Be Nourished offers e-courses, groups, workshops, and retreats to help people cultivate body trust.